GoogleCloudPlatform/cloud-foundation-fabric/examples/foundations/business-units/README.md

 # Business-units based organizational sample

-This sample creates an organizational layout with two folder levels, where the first level is usually mapped to one business unit or team (infra, data, analytics) and the second level represents enviroments (prod, test).
+This sample creates an organizational layout with two folder levels, where the first level is usually mapped to one business unit or team (infra, data, analytics) and the second level represents environments (prod, test).
 It also sets up all prerequisites for automation (GCS state buckets, service accounts, etc.), and the correct roles on those to enforce separation of duties at the environment level.

 This layout is well suited for medium-sized infrastructures managed by different sets of teams, and in cases where the core infrastructure is managed centrally, as the top-level automation service accounts for each environment allow cross-team management of the base resources (projects, IAM, etc.).